Former England batter Robin Smith dies at 62

+(Removes incorrect reference to Smith playing in 1992 World Cup final in first paragraph)

-Dec 2 : Former batter Robin Smith, a World Cup finalist with England in 1992, has died at the age of 62, his former club Hampshire said on Tuesday.
+Dec 2 : Former England batter Robin Smith has died at the age of 62, his former club Hampshire said on Tuesday.

 Smith, born in South Africa to British parents, played 62 tests and 71 one-day internationals (ODIs) for England, scoring 13 centuries.